Last update to this page: June 20, 2021

 Here are a number of my blog entries which have varying degrees of photos showing the process of making my various recipes:

-malak.ca has been hosted by none other than me! (since about 2018)
+malak.ca is hosted by none other than me! (since about 2018), using Fedora Linux and an old reclaimed dual core desktop computer

 Donald's Blog I talk about my various hobbies, activies, personal interests, and the like.
 I used to blog about my experiences with linux, but for several years now, the ratio of linux posts has dropped significantly.
 (See above.)